⦽ Basic Nodes

 - The Interactive Multiple Converter – when clicking on it, the Converter transmutes 4 gold and 2 Rubies into 1 Skin

 - The Simplified Interactive Trader – when clicking on it, the Trader exchanges 2 blue Resources for 3 Red.
 The difference being that the Pools store both types of Resources.

 Gates are more complex Nodes, but the basic is that they redistribute Resources deterministically or probabilistically.

 - The Deterministic Gate redistributes 9 Resources from the origin Pool and transfers them to each of the target Pool, according to the Labels, which in this case represent the weights of the outcomes

 - The Random Gate redistributes the 10 Resources from the origin Pool and transfers them to each of the target Pools according to the probability on their Labels

 All the examples above feature Resource Connections.
 Full arrows that determine the way in which Resources flow through the diagram.
 More on this:

-In the example above, the State Connection modifies the Label on the Resource Connection, and alters the flow of Resources function to the number of Resources in the Pool.
-As such, it adds to the initial Label parameter (1) the number of Resources stored by the Pool after each Time Step.
+In the example above, the State Connection modifies the Formula on the Resource Connection and alters the flow of Resources function to the number of Resources in the Pool.
+As such, it adds to the initial Formula parameter (1) the number of Resources stored by the Pool after each Step.

-There’s more to State Connections than this, tough.
-They can modify Nodes’ state and act like triggers or activators.
+There’s more to State Connections than this, though.
+They can modify Nodes’ states and act as triggers or activators.